-- A CV - A certified copy of the diploma in medicine and any additional diplomas. - A letter of motivation indicating clearly their interests and goals for the course - Two letters of reference in which one is written by the current employer of the candidate
+- A CV. - A certified copy of the diploma in medicine and any additional diplomas. - A letter of motivation indicating clearly their interests and goals for the course.

 Based on the application form and documents provided by the candidates, we make our preselection.
 We communicate the list of candidates to the country coordinators who we ask to contact the candidates by phone, email, or skype.
 When possible, we try - via our coordinators - to meet on site.
-For countries where we don't have local coordinators, we ask other coordinators in nearby regions to assume contact.
+For countries where we do not have local coordinators, we ask other coordinators in nearby regions to assume contact.
 For example, for South Sudan, we call our coordinator in Sudan.
 If necessary our Geneva team contacts the candidates or their employers.